aftrhrslog/aftrhrslog.github.io/content/notes/starting-my-day-earlier.md.md

 But surprisingly, I’ve been <mark>feeling more balanced</mark> since I made this small change.

 Starting earlier gives me more <mark>breathing room</mark>.
-I can finish several things before lunch, so I don’t feel like I’m racing against the clock.
+I can finish several things before lunch, so I don’t feel like I’m <mark>racing against the clock</mark>.
 More importantly, I feel like I have a little more <mark>mental space</mark>.
 I can keep some distance from things happening around me instead of reacting to every little thing.

 That matters to me because I tend to <mark>read too much into</mark> little things, and one thought quickly leads to another.
 Before I know it, my mind <mark>feels overwhelmed</mark>.